 - Allow yourself ample time to test your recording equipment.

-- Try a practice question before recording responses to two set interview questions.
+- Try a practice question before recording responses to two pre-recorded interview questions.

 Please keep in mind that you’ll only have one attempt to respond to each question.
 Once you’ve started to view a question, you won’t be able to pause or replay it.
 You’ll be given 30 seconds to think about your answer, and up to 90 seconds to record it.